eat-sleep-code/camera.remote/README.md

      * White

-:information_source:  The primary purpose of this application is intended still photography /photogammetry.
+:information_source:  The primary purpose of this application is intended still photography / photogammetry.
 Video preview is suspended during capture due to apparent hardware limitations.
 This system can be used to capture video, but currently it is not user-friendly.

 ---
 ## Getting Started